 What is a typical day on Surgical Pathology like?

-When there are three residents on Surg Path, the resident spends day one (gross day) of the three day rotation by heading to the gross laboratory to begin cutting in cases as well as covering all frozen sections.
+The resident spends day one (gross day) of the three day rotation by heading to the gross laboratory to begin cutting in cases as well as covering all frozen sections.
 The certified pathology assistants are able to help distribute the workload as well as assist with frozens.
 Most often, the grossing resident is finished with work between 5 and 6 PM.
 The next day (the read one day), the resident spends the morning previewing all the cases he/she cut in the day before as well as all of the biopsies that were grossed in by the pathology assistants.
 The resident generates a preliminary report, and depending on the level of the resident, he/she may also get consultations or order special stains.
 Any leftover cases or cases that are undergoing fixation from the day before are grossed.
 Then, the afternoon is typically spent at the microscope with the attending pathologist who gives feedback regarding your diagnosis and report as well as teaching points.
 Further ordering of special stains or molecular tests is performed along with any consultations that are required.
 Day three of the rotation (read two day) finishes up any complex cases or cases that required additional stains as well as looking at any new biopsy material that was assigned to your team.
 By the end of day three, the resident has been able to see all of the cases that they cut in from start to finish, with adequate time to preview the case as well as to see the followup from any ancillary tests that were ordered.

 How close do residents park to the hospital?